JustHumanz/justhumanz.github.io/_posts/ebpf/2024-11-1-Tracing-ovs-with-eBPF.md

 }
 ```

+Run it

 [![asciicast](https://asciinema.humanz.moe/a/myh36uldO31mQKAlL4cXkCWQL.svg)](https://asciinema.humanz.moe/a/myh36uldO31mQKAlL4cXkCWQL)

-As you can see after i exec bpftrace and ping the icmp package was printed in bpftrace, *since vport* struct have [net_device struct](https://elixir.bootlin.com/linux/v6.11.5/source/net/openvswitch/vport.h#L75) let's try to find the interface name and filter it with src ip&dst ip
+As you can see after I exec bpftrace and ping the icmp package was printed in bpftrace, *since vport* struct have [net_device struct](https://elixir.bootlin.com/linux/v6.11.5/source/net/openvswitch/vport.h#L75) let's try to find the interface name and filter it with src ip&dst ip

 ```c
 /**